 - Keep duct runs short and straight to minimize restriction.
-A small dip is acceptable for a cold air trap. - The outside air kit must be installed. - Locate the outside air hood in a clear area, preferably into prevailing wind during the heating season.
-Refer to Figure 5.2. - Install as shown in Figures 7.3, 7.4 and 7.5. - The air duct may be run vertically. - The outside air hood must be at least 3 ft (.91 m) below the top of the uppermost chimney section.
+A small dip is acceptable for a cold air trap. - The outside air kit must be installed using the outside air cover (see Dimensions, Section 13.A. for location). - Locate the outside air hood in a clear area, preferably into prevailing wind during the heating season.
+Refer to Figure 5.2. - Install as shown in Figures 7.3, 7.4 and 7.5. - · The air duct may be run vertically. - The outside air hood must be at least 3 ft (.91 m) below the top of the uppermost chimney section.